enso-org/enso/docs/CONTRIBUTING.md

 to not run this command from the sbt shell, but in batch mode, because sbt has to be launched again anyway to pick up these JARs at startup.

+Bootstrap has to be run only when building the project for the first time **and** after each change of Graal version.

 #### Building Enso Components
 In order to build a specific component (e.g. `runtime`), please follow the following steps.